okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/ie-limitations/index.md

 excerpt: The Okta Identity Engine introduces a lot of changes to the Okta platform.
 Some of these changes result in a lack of support for previously available features.
 ---

-## Overview
+## Okta Identity Engine Limitations

+<ApiLifecycle access="ie" /><br>

+> **Limited GA:** Okta Identity Engine is currently available only to selected customers.

 The Okta Identity Engine introduces a lot of changes to the Okta platform.
 Some of these changes result in a lack of support for previously available features.
+Additionally, some of these changes result in Okta Identity Engine features not supported for use with Okta Classic APIs.

 > **Note:** This doc is designed for people familiar with Okta Classic.
 If you are new to Okta and Okta Identity Engine, see [Get started](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-get-started-oie) with Okta Identity Engine.

 Are you an admin?
-See the Identity Engine [Limitations](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-oie-limitations) doc for the Admin Console.
+See the Identity Engine [Limitations](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-oie-limitations) doc for admins.

-### Classic features not supported in Identity Engine
+### Okta Classic features not supported in Okta Identity Engine

 #### Event Type availability for Event Hooks